 Election to Life Membership in the Outrigger Canoe Club is the highest honor that can be bestowed.
 Membership is reserved for members who have made extraordinary contributions to the Club over the lifetime of their membership or have brought great honor and prestige to the Club.
 Life members are generally at least 80 years old at the time of their nomination.

-The Bylaws were amended in 1964 and transferred all living Life and Honorary members to Life memberships.
+The Bylaws were amended again in 1964 and transferred all living Life and Honorary members to Life memberships.
 Eight members were affected by this action.

 The Bylaws relating to Life memberships were last amended in 1971.
 The Bylaw now reads: Life members shall consist of regular members recommended by the Board of Directors and approved by the membership at a general membership meeting.
 The Historical Committee established criteria for Life memberships in 1995.
-The Committee reviews the accomplishments of members each year and recommends those who have made extraordinary contributions to the Board of Directors for consideration.
+The Historical Committee reviews the accomplishments of members each year and recommends those who have made extraordinary contributions to the Board of Directors for consideration.

 The following have been elected to Honorary/Life Membership prior to 1939, or to Life Membership after 1939: